waqarahmad134/Search-Github-Users/README.md

-# GitHub Repo Search Project
+# Search Github Users Project

 This project for searching GitHub repositories and their details

 ## About

-The GitHub Repo Search Project allows users to search for GitHub repositories by entering a keyword.
+The Search Github Users Project allows users to search for GitHub repositories by entering a keyword.
 It retrieves repository data using the GitHub REST API and displays the results dynamically on the web page.

 ## Tools and Technologies Used